Form I-140: Initial evidence

 The Form I-140 petition must be accompanied by what is termed "initial evidence".
 This evidence depends on the type of employee being sponsored, but for instance (in some cases) includes an award given to the employee or publication by the employee that certifies they are someone of extraordinary ability.
-In many cases (see table above), part of the initial evidence is a labor certification, which establishes, among other things, that there are insufficient workers in the US to fill the position the alien employee plans to take.
+In many cases (see table above), part of the initial evidence is a Permanent Labor Certification, which establishes, among other things, that there are insufficient workers in the US to fill the position the alien employee plans to take.
 In cases where a labor certification is required, the petition is said to be labor certification-based.

-In labor certification-based petitions, a labor certification must be filed and approved by the US Department of Labor before Form I-140 can be submitted.
+In labor certification-based petitions, a Permanent Labor Certification must be filed and approved by the US Department of Labor before Form I-140 can be submitted.
 It is possible to establish a successor-in-interest relationship between the successor employer and predecessor employer, in which case a predecessor's labor certification can be used.